bashCandicoot/dota322/README.md

 # DOTA322

-DOTA322 is a webapp under construction to help Dota 2 players form teams.
+DOTA322 is a webapp built with vue.js/node.js to help Dota 2 players form teams.